KnownStormChaser/master-weather-model-list/models/nwp_models/regional/denmark/harmonie-dmi.md

 ---

 ## Notes
+- **DINI is operationally a continuous ensemble (DINI-EPS), not a pure deterministic run.** The UWC-West DINI production is a 1+5 continuous EPS updated hourly; DMI's open-data deterministic DINI product is the control member, collected and distributed every third hour.
+DMI **also distributes DINI-EPS derived products** through the Forecast EDR API — `harmonie_dini_eps_means`, `harmonie_dini_eps_percentiles`, and `harmonie_dini_eps_probabilities`.
+These ensemble products are out of scope for this deterministic entry and are a candidate for a separate `ensemble_models/regional/denmark/` DINI-EPS entry.
+- **Operational vs. public availability — additional DMI domains.** DMI's ACCORD national posters (2025, 2026) show DMI operationally runs several Greenland configurations beyond DINI and IG: three continuously-cycled 750 m domains (TAS/Tasiilaq, SGL/South Greenland, NUUK) and three storm-triggered on-demand domains (DB/Diskobugt, SC/Scoresbysund, QAAN/Qaanaaq). **Only `harmonie_dini_*` and `harmonie_ig_*` appear in the DMI open-data feed**, so these sub-domains are documented here for context but remain out of catalog scope unless a confirmed open feed surfaces.
 - **DINI is the same model run KNMI distributes as `harmonie_arome_cy43_p3`.** KNMI's [P3 European dataset](../netherlands/harmonie-knmi.md), the [P1 Dutch dataset](../netherlands/harmonie-arome-netherlands.md), and the DMI DINI distribution are all packaged independently from the same UWC-West cy43 model run on the Aurora supercomputer in Iceland.
 They differ in distribution grid, retained variable set, parameter encoding, and rotation conventions — but the underlying model state is identical.
 The Caribbean [BES domain](../netherlands/harmonie-caribbean.md) is a separate KNMI-only configuration sharing the cy43 codebase but not the DINI integration.
 - **Sibling UWC-West productions:** Met Éireann distributes its own slice of the same DINI run as part of its [HARMONIE-AROME Ireland](../ireland/harmonie-arome-ireland.md) operational chain (along with the Irish IREPS regional ensemble), and the Icelandic Met Office distributes the run via its own services.
 These are not duplicate forecasts; they are repackagings of the same UWC-West production.
 - **DINI vs MEPS:** Despite being run by a Nordic operator, **DMI's HARMONIE production is part of UWC-West, not MetCoOp.** [MEPS](../norway/meps.md) (MetCoOp: MET Norway, SMHI, FMI, ESTEA, LEGMC) is a separate Nordic HARMONIE-AROME ensemble production that does not include DMI.